Robert J. Doan

 Physical and Health Education, Grand Valley State University, May 2006 (BS)

-Dr. Robert J. Doan is the Interim Dean for the College of Education and Associate Professor of Education.
+Dr. Robert J. Doan is the Graduate Director for the College of Education and Associate Professor of Education.
 Previously, he was the Director of Graduate Programs for the College of Education.
 He served as undergraduate and graduate faculty member for the School of Kinesiology at the University of Southern Mississippi.
 He previously taught elementary physical education before moving into higher education.
 He has served as a board member for the Mississippi SHAPE organization.
 He is a teacher-education program reviewer for SHAPE America and an article reviewer for two of SHAPE America’s professional journals: Strategies and Journal of Physical Education, Recreation and Dance.
 He also is on the Strategies Editorial Board.

 Doan has conducted research studies in a variety of physical education and sports officiating topics.
 He is an editor of two lesson plan books: Planning lessons for middle school (2nd book high school) physical education: Meeting the national standards and grade-level outcomes.
 He also is one of the authors of the PE Metrics book.
 Doan has conducted research studies involving baseball, football, volleyball, and soccer officials.
 He has presented at multiple conferences at the state, district, and national level.